cabforum/smime/SBR.md

 **Certification Practice Statement**: One of several documents forming the governance framework in which Certificates are created, issued, managed, and used.

-**Certificate Profile**: A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with [Section 7](#7-certificate-crl-and-ocsp-profiles). e.g. a Section in a CA’s CPS or a certificate template file used by CA software.
+**Certificate Profile**: A set of documents or files that defines requirements for Certificate content and Certificate extensions in accordance with [Section 7](#7-certificate-crl-and-ocsp-profiles). e.g. a Section in a CA’s CPS or a Certificate template file used by CA software.

 **Certificate Requester**: A natural person who is either the Applicant, employed by the Applicant, an authorized agent who has express authority to represent the Applicant, or a third party that completes and submits a Certificate Request on behalf of the Applicant.